AbhijitL/SlimeStomper_Godot/Readme.md

 # Slime stomper.
-A prototype top down platformer type game made using Godot 3.5.1.It's a prototype for a game jam.
+A prototype top down platformer type game made using Godot 3.5.1.It's a prototype for a game jam in a week.

 Most of the assets are made from scratch except the UI element and font which is from a free site.